Community Support Programs: Information for Providers

 ACT: If this EBP is used as part of ACT, report it in the CSP survey under both ACT and this EBP.

-Core features of family psychoeducation programs include:
+Core features of family or natural supports psychoeducation programs include:

 - Education.